ManishaPeravali/Reactogram--/Description.md

-# This is a brief description of the steps I followed while making this project.
+# This is a brief description of the steps that have to be followed while making this project

-PS: Its more for my own reference and for not forgeting the flow of code after a couple of months.

 ## Frontend